awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-choice-state.md

 A `Choice` state \(`"Type": "Choice"`\) adds branching logic to a state machine\.

-In addition to the [common state fields](amazon-states-language-common-fields.md), `Choice` states introduce the following additional fields\.
+In addition to most of the [common state fields](amazon-states-language-common-fields.md), `Choice` states introduce the following additional fields\.

 ** `Choices` \(Required\)**
 An array of [Choice Rules](#amazon-states-language-choice-state-rules) that determines which state the state machine transitions to next\.